Chart Color Schemes

 East Pilbara has emerging levels of nearby infrastructure activity, ranking in the 39thth percentile nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 72 projects likely impacting the region.
-Notable initiatives include Green Iron Metal Project, East Pilbara Generation Hub, Great Northern Highway Overtaking Lanes Newman-Port Hedland, and Cloudbreak Solar Farm.
-The following list details projects most relevant to the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 68 projects likely influencing the region.
+Notable initiatives include Green Iron Metal Project, Great Northern Highway Overtaking Lanes Newman-Port Hedland, Cloudbreak Solar Farm, and Jigalong Water Infrastructure Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.